 You will find Chiquita brand bananas in many fruit and veg shops, including local ones (Corsham) but as with many or maybe even most food products on our shops' shelves, just a little research will reveal alarming histories.
 These can range from such things as misleading labelling (for example Wiltshire ham is usually a factory-farmed Danish product cured in Wiltshire) to the hegemony indicated in the title picture caption.
 Such research can give an insight into why anti-Americanism is so widespread in Third World countries.
 The first YouTube video below tells of the United Fruit Company's (and America's) dire history in Central America, particularly Guatemala.

-The following YouTube video brings the story more up to date:
+The following YouTube video brings the story more up to date (skip the ad):

 Guatemala President Jacobo Arbenz Guzman headed a democratically elected government that, through land reform and other initiatives, was attempting to end the latifundia system.
 To accomplish this, President Árbenz had enacted a major land reform program, where all uncultivated portions of large land holdings were to be expropriated and redistributed to landless peasants.
 The biggest land owner, and one most affected by the reforms, was the American United Fruit Company.